 Eligibility of participants is determined using the following criteria:

-- participating in a federal student loan forgiveness program as described in subsection (3) of MCL 388.1627k, also found on the Student Loan Repayment Program webpage;
+- participating in a federal student loan forgiveness program as described in subsection (3) and (4) of MCL 388.1627k, also found on the Student Loan Repayment Program webpage;

-- meeting federal loan and payment plan requirements as described in subsection (3) of MCL 388.1627k;
+- meeting federal loan and payment plan requirements as described in subsection (3) and (4) of MCL 388.1627k;

 - working 32 hours or more per week at a district or intermediate district; and

-- at least 50% of that working time is spend in direct contact with those students.
+- at least 50% of that working time is spent in direct contact with pre-K to grade 12 students.

 -